Necessity or Duress Defense in Florida

 - committing a criminal offense by the letter of the law with a harmful result or

-- comply with the law but in the process commit an even greater harm.
+- comply with the law but in the process cause an even greater harm.

 In that situation, social policy excuses the crime that results from violating the law but avoiding the greater evil.
 See LaFave Scott, 1 Substantive Criminal Law § 5.4, at 627 (1986).

-For example, a woman could assert the necessity defense when prosecuted for DUI if she drove while under the influence of alcohol in an attempt to escape a dangerous domestic battery attack.
+For example, a person could assert the necessity defense when prosecuted for DUI if the person drove while under the influence of alcohol in an attempt to escape a dangerous domestic battery attack.

-Or a man could assert the necessity defense after driving on a suspended license in order to take another person suffering from a heart attack to the hospital for emergency medical treatment.
+Or a person could assert the necessity defense after driving on a suspended license in order to take another person suffering from a heart attack to the hospital for emergency medical treatment.

 Necessity Defense in Marijuana Cases

 In Jenks v.
 State, 582 So.
 2d 676 (Florida 1st DCA 1991), the appellate Court reversed a marijuana cultivation convictions where the defendants showed proof of a medical necessity defense pursuant to Florida Statutes § 2.01 under the following circumstances: